oxcened/opendialer/docs/ModularizationLearningJourney.md

   Each data module should be responsible for handling data that represents a certain domain.
   It can handle many types of data as long as they are related.
   A data module usually contains a repository, data sources and model classes.
+  A `data` module should have no dependencies on other data modules.
+They only depend on the `core` modules that they require.

 * `core:` modules - common library modules containing auxiliary code and specific dependencies that need to be shared between other modules in the app.
 These modules can depend on other core